Ready to fly business class for the first time? You’re in luck!

 Several airports have installed specialized equipment to make the traveling of passengers with any disability easier.

-The facilities are made according to the following categories.
 For deaf passengers, airports have monitors that display flight information and most gate areas have electronic displays that indicate specific flight information.

 They also have Individual safety briefings that are given to any customer who requests them.